 An innerspring mattress does not contour to the body very well and if you sleep supine, it is likely you will experience gaps under your lower back and under your neck.
 Newer hybrid and specialty memory foam mattresses do a good job of contouring your body than an innerspring mattress, allowing your hips to sink deeper into the material.
 This can eliminate the pressure and gap from the lower back area but not the neck area.

-These sleepers may also benefit from an additional thin pillow or rolled up towel placed under their knees.
+These sleepers may also benefit from an additional thin pillow or rolled-up towel placed under their knees.
 This can help relieve strain on the lower back while promoting a healthy realignment of the spine while you sleep.

-The one sleeping position that actually benefits from sleeping without a pillow is on your stomach.
+The one resting position that actually benefits from sleeping without a pillow is on your stomach.
 Let’s take a look at why this is different and what the benefits of sleeping without a pillow can be for people who prefer this.

-This is generally considered to be the least healthy sleep position.
+This is generally considered to be the least healthy sleeping position.
 It is because you have to twist your neck far to the right or the left.
 It causes your neck to be out of alignment with your spine so you can rest your head.
 That is of course unless you press your face directly into the material which leads to constricted respiration.
 Not to mention it is uncomfortable to smash your face straight into the bed all night.

 However, this can be beneficial when it comes to preventing snoring and sleep apnea.
 If you prefer sleeping prone for one of these reasons, or any other for that matter, you should definitely consider trying it either without a pillow entirely or with a very thin one.